The Leroy Simon Collection

 Automeris liberia South America, male.

-Automeris metzli Costa Rica, male.
+Automeris metzli Costa Rica, male, fourth instar larva.

 Automeris randa Arizona, instars 1, 3, 4 and 5.

-Automeris zephyria New Mexico-Texas, larva.
+Automeris zephyria New Mexico-Texas, males, female, larva.

 Caligula jonasii Japan, early and fifth instar.